JunboLu/CP2K_kit/README.md

     to "CP2K_kit" after you unzip it.
     cd CP2K_kit_directory/lib
     change directory of f2py in Makefile
-    !Caution: When the gcc version is low, f2py cannot compile core code successfully, please update your
+    !Caution: If your gcc version is low, f2py cannot compile core code successfully, please update your
     gcc up to 6.3.
     make